aqib-abdullahi/PyDE/README.md

     MONGODB_HOST=""
     MONGODB_PORT=""
     MONGODB_NAME=""
-    DOCUMENT NAME IN DB SHOULD BE "FILES"
+    COLLECTION NAME IN DB SHOULD BE "FILES"